 Life Insurance Plan: Why is it not a good investment option?

-In the past, I have highlighted the fact that Life Insurance plans are not the best investment option.
-However, Many Investors still prefer investing in Traditional Life Insurance Plans primarily due to the endowment/money back (Maturity cum Death Benefit) nature of the plans.
+In the past, I have highlighted the fact that Life Insurance plan are not the best investment option.
+However, Many Investors still prefer investing in Traditional Life Insurance Plan primarily due to the endowment/money back (Maturity cum Death Benefit) nature of the plans.
 It is the guaranteed maturity benefits and low risk involved which makes it popular investment product.

 Life Insurance as the name suggests is primarily designed to provide insured’s dependents with a financial protection incase of unfortunate event of former’s death.
 Traditional Insurance Plans provide death benefits as well as maturity proceeds on successful completion of tenure (subject to one occurring earlier) and hence are also known as Assurance Plans.